 - Did the hospital where the baby was delivered fail to provide safe or adequate equipment or fail to make sure the doctor or the other team members were trained and safe?

-In light of the many factors that can cause childbirth injury, possible liable parties include:
+In light of the many factors that can cause childbirth injury, possible liable parties in a birth injury lawsuit include:

 - Medical residents

 - Medical practices